lorcanmc/SpotifyItunesClone/README.md

 # Alotify

 Front end Spotify clone using the iTunes API
-This is a react App with search and music player functionality and a smooth user interface
+This is a react App with search and music player functionality and a smooth user interface.

 ## Current Features